cryspen/scalable-mls-id/draft-kiefer-scalable-mls.md

 } ExpandableTree;
 ~~~

+## Committing with an expandable Tree

+TODO: how to get from the expandable tree to the full tree

+- check that full tree is consistent with expandable tree
+- do all checks in Welcome

+### Maintaining state

+TODO

+- throw away state and stay in expandable trees
+- keep the full tree and operate in full MLS after this point

 # Security Considerations

 TODO Security

+- public keys only used when committing, at this point we have the full tree
+- own path secrets
+- proposal validation issues
+  - can't check double join

 ## Comparison with RFC MLS
 The main change compared to the protocol as specified in {{mls-protocol}} is that